-A new railway station approximately 8.7 kilometres from Adelaide on the Outer Harbor line is being built between the existing Woodville Station and Cheltenham Parade, to serve the new St Clair development.
+A new railway station approximately 8.7 kilometres from Adelaide on the Outer Harbor line has been built between the existing Woodville Station and Cheltenham Parade, to serve the new St Clair development.

 After track upgrades, installation of masts and portals, two new stations and six station upgrades, the State Government has announced that the Gawler line electrification from Adelaide to Salisbury is on hold, pending funding.